 She also has a video on how to make an easy “slipper” file – this would be a cute alternative to pocket pages for stationery trades, or even a sentimental gift by adding cute notes or photos!

-If you enjoy papercrafts, there’s also a large variety of papercraft DIYs to check out in the DIY Crafts section!
+If you enjoy papercrafts, there’s also a large variety of papercraft DIYs to check out in the archives!